gaehlerm/SoftwareEngineering/README.md

 C++ is a fairly low-level programming language.
 Its widespread usage has mostly historical reasons.
 There are a lot of things that newer programming languages do better.
 But it’s the same as always.
 The code is working and it will not be replaced because of some smaller inconveniences in the programming language.
 About a decade ago, some of the most fundamental inconveniences were removed with the release of the C++11 standard.

 C++ uses old school arrays.
 These are commands to allocate memory in order to store some objects.
-If the programmer doesn’t know how many objects there will be, he has to use the famous `new` and `delete` commands in order to allocate memory on the heap and delete it in the end.
+If the programmer doesn’t know how many objects there will be, he has to use the infamous `new` and `delete` commands in order to allocate memory on the heap and delete it in the end.
 These commands are extremely error prone.
 They were extremely hard to use.
 If you forgot to use delete in a corner case, the software was leaking memory leading to undefined behavior.
 Usually you had to restart your operating system every few days for this reason.

 Here is an example how to use `new` and `delete`.